 This clause applies to Council and its employees.
-If Council has concerns about your work performance or conduct, Council may commence this process for the purpose of informing you of Council's concerns and provide an opportunity for response, consultation and remedy.
+If Council has concerns about an employee's work performance or conduct, Council may commence this process for the purpose of informing employees of Council's concerns and provide an opportunity for response, consultation and remedy.